fasttime/mocha-matrix/readme.md

-# mocha-matrix
+# Mocha Matrix

-Mocha matrix test reporter for the browser, inspired by [tj/mocha-matrix](https://github.com/tj/mocha-matrix).
+Mocha Matrix test reporter for the browser, inspired by [tj/mocha-matrix](https://github.com/tj/mocha-matrix).

 ## Setup Instructions

-Add mocha-matrix to the `devDependencies` of your Node.js project: in the console, switch to your project folder and enter the following command.
+Add Mocha Matrix to the `devDependencies` of your Node.js project: in the console, switch to your project folder and enter the following command.

 ```console